Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Introduction

-For cocompact actions of discrete groups, we find the opposite relationship.
-First, the polynomial invariant theory is trivial.

-In a second, complementary direction, we analyze \textbf{cocompact actions} of discrete groups.
-Here, a dichotomy emerges: the ring of polynomial invariants collapses to the constants, invalidating the Hilbert-Weyl theorem, yet a well-structured theory of smooth invariants persists.
-For this setting, we prove two results in this direction:
+In a second, complementary direction, we analyze cocompact actions of discrete groups on $\mathbb{R}^n$.
+In this setting, the relationship between algebraic and smooth invariants is reversed compared to the Lorentz case.
+The ring of polynomial invariants reduces to the constants, which represents a case where the classical Hilbert-Weyl theorem provides no non-trivial information.
+However, a theory of smooth invariants remains, as we establish through the following results:

 \begin{theoremB} Let \( \Gamma \) be a discrete group acting freely, properly, and cocompactly on \( \mathbb{R}^n \).
 Then the algebra of polynomial invariants is trivial, i.e., \( P(\mathbb{R}^n)^\Gamma = \mathbb{R} \). \end{theoremB}